 Perforated Pipes: In this system, pipes containing perforations are placed in a leaching bed, similar to a Title 5 soil absorption system (SAS).
 The pipes dose the leaching bed.
 Take the same number of borings or observation pits as for infiltration trenches.
 Perforated pipes by themselves do not constitute a stormwater recharge system and receive no credit pursuant to Stormwater Standard No. 3.
 Do not confuse recharge systems that use perforated pipes with perforated pipes installed to lower the water table or divert groundwater flows.

-adapted from the CT State Stormwater Manual